 Integrations with your current stack

 For larger organizations, that extends into single sign-on, provisioning, and admin controls that let tl;dv behave like infrastructure rather than a bolt-on tool.
-You do not need to think about those details on day one, but they matter once tl;dv becomes something people rely on rather than experiment with.
+You do not need to think about those details on day one, and they matter once tl;dv becomes something people rely on rather than experiment with.

 Language Support, Accuracy, and Trust